peterlamar/engineering-leader/README.md

 - System design [question](https://github.com/donnemartin/system-design-primer) (How would you design an online web app that does x..).
 These questions tend to favor those with practical experience or a coding hobby.

+- Behavioral General ability to communicate and bucket for soft skills

+- Misc.
+Sometimes candidates have skills and capabilities that general correlate with high performance.
+Perhaps they contribute to open source or have an impressive github project.

 ## Teams and meetings

 Communication can be a big challenge as a team grows in size.
 The links between team members can be [modeled](http://blog.idonethis.com/two-pizza-team/) as (n*(n-1))/2 or roughly n^2.
 A team of 5 people has 10 links between the members whereas a team of 14 has 91.
 [Experiments](http://www.opim.wharton.upenn.edu/~kmilkman/2012_OBHDPb.pdf) have shown larger teams can be less efficient.
 Finally, the US Military has conducted extensive research on the topic and has found the [ideal team size](https://www.amazon.com/Team-Teams-Rules-Engagement-Complex/dp/1591847486) to be five members.
 Two recommendations can be drawn from this: